bmellinger11/ideaMetabolism/README.md

 # Idea Metabolism POC

 A Persistent Creative Intelligence System that Learns and Evolves Ideas Over Time.
-Unlike traditional AI that forgets each conversation, this system builds a living memory of ideas that grow smarter through specialized AI personas, semantic analysis, and evolutionary breeding of concepts—transforming one-shot brainstorming into continuous creative intelligence.
+Unlike traditional AI that forgets each conversation, this system builds a living memory of ideas that grow smarter through specialized AI personas, semantic analysis, human feedback, and evolutionary breeding of concepts—transforming one-shot brainstorming into continuous creative intelligence.

 ## Purpose